grpc-ecosystem/grpc-gateway/CONTRIBUTING.md

 docker run -itv $(pwd):/grpc-gateway -w /grpc-gateway --entrypoint /bin/bash --rm \
     l.gcr.io/google/bazel -c 'bazel run :gazelle'
 ```

+You may need to authenticate with github to pull `docker.pkg.github.com/grpc-ecosystem/grpc-gateway/build-env`.
+You can do this by following the steps on the [Github Package docs](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-to-github-packages).

 If this has resulted in some file changes in the repo, please ensure you check those in with your merge request.